This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Many children with cerebral palsy need special education assistance while attending school.
-Numerous special education laws ensure all children with disabilities are provided with individualized education and the accommodations needed to learn in a supportive environment.
+Many children with cerebral palsy need special education assistance.
+Special education laws ensure all children with disabilities are provided with individualized education plans (IEPs) and the accommodations needed to learn in a supportive environment.

 What Is Special Education?

-Special education is a broad term defined by an array of services provided to children with disabilities who need additional assistance while achieving their educational goals.
+Special education is a broad term defined by various services provided to children with disabilities who need additional assistance while achieving their educational goals.

 Some of the most common special educational services provided to special needs children include: